utopia-foss/utopia/doc/getting_started/tutorial.rst

 You should see three different folders:

 * ``config``: Here, all the model configuration files are stored.
 You already learned how to set parameters in the terminal through the command line interface.
 But from the number of files inside the folder you can probably already guess that there are more options to set parameters.
-You will explore the possibilities below.
+You will explore the possibilities in due course.
 * ``data``: Here, the simulation data is stored.
 * ``eval``: Here, the results of the data evaluation are stored.
 All saved plots are inside this folder.